QryptInc/QryptInc.github.io/content/sdk/nvidia/_index.md

 ### strongSwan configuration file

-Here’s a basic structure for the `swanctl.conf` file that includes necessary parameters for both ends of the connection (referred to as Left (BFL) and Right (BFR)):
+Here’s a basic structure for the *swanctl.conf* file that includes necessary parameters for both ends of the connection (referred to as Left (BFL) and Right (BFR)):

 ```
 connections {
 BFL-BFR {
-local_addrs = 192.168.50.1       # Replace with your local IP
+local_addrs = 192.168.50.1       // Replace with your local IP
-remote_addrs = 192.168.50.2      # Replace with your remote IP
+remote_addrs = 192.168.50.2      // Replace with your remote IP
 local {
-auth = psk                   # Use pre-shared key authentication
+auth = psk                   // Use pre-shared key authentication
-id = host1                   # Identifier for local machine
+id = host1                   // Identifier for local machine
 }
 remote {
-auth = psk                   # Use pre-shared key authentication
+auth = psk                   // Use pre-shared key authentication
-id = host2                   # Identifier for remote machine
+id = host2                   // Identifier for remote machine
 }
 children {
 bf {
-local_ts = 192.168.50.1/24 [udp/4789]  # Local traffic selectors
+local_ts = 192.168.50.1/24 [udp/4789]  // Local traffic selectors
-remote_ts = 192.168.50.2/24 [udp/4789] # Remote traffic selectors
+remote_ts = 192.168.50.2/24 [udp/4789] // Remote traffic selectors
-esp_proposals = aes128gcm128-x25519   # Encryption proposals should
-																				include additional key exchanges
+esp_proposals = aes128gcm128-x25519   // Encryption proposals should include additional key exchanges
-mode = transport              # Use transport mode
+mode = transport              // Use transport mode
-policies_fwd_out = yes       # Forward output policies
+policies_fwd_out = yes       // Forward output policies
-hw_offload = full            # Enable hardware offload
+hw_offload = full            // Enable hardware offload
 }
 }
-version = 2                        # Specify version
+version = 2                        // Specify version
-mobike = no                        # Mobile IP not used
+mobike = no                        / Mobile IP not used
-reauth_time = 0                    # Re-authentication time
+reauth_time = 0                    // Re-authentication time
-proposals = aes128-sha256-x25519   # IKE proposals
+proposals = aes128-sha256-x25519   // IKE proposals
 }
 }
 ```

-If using pre-shared key (PSK) for authentication, add a section to the `swanctl.conf` file:
+If using pre-shared key (PSK) for authentication, add a section to the *swanctl.conf* file:

 ```
 secrets {
     ike-BF {
-        id-host1 = host1                       # Identifier for Left Arm
+        id-host1 = host1                       // Identifier for Left Arm
-        id-host2 = host2                       # Identifier for Right Arm
+        id-host2 = host2                       // Identifier for Right Arm
-        secret = 0sv+NkxY9LLZvwj4qCC2o/gGrWDF2d21jL  # Replace with your actual secret
+        secret = 0sv+NkxY9LLZvwj4qCC2o/gGrWDF2d21jL  // Replace with your actual secret
     }
 }

 ```

-Ensure that all the data needed to generate the `swanctl.conf` file is correctly passed in the `ovs-monitor-ipsec` script.
+Ensure that all the data needed to generate the *swanctl.conf* file is correctly passed in the *ovs-monitor-ipsec* script.

+For more information see [ NVIDIA DOCA East-West Overlay Encryption Application](https://docs.nvidia.com/doca/sdk/nvidia+doca+east-west+overlay+encryption+application/index.html)

 ---

 # Build strongSwan with liboqs and Qrypt's BLAST  plugin